 (a) Relationship with TNW:

-Tributary flows directly into TNW.
-Tributary flows through Pick List tributaries before entering TNW.
+□ Tributary flows directly into TNW.

+⊠ Tributary flows through 2 tributaries before entering TNW.

-Project waters are Pick List river miles from TNW.
-Project waters are Pick List river miles from RPW.
-Project waters are Pick List aerial (straight) miles from TNW.
-Project waters are Pick List aerial (straight) miles from RPW.
+Project waters are 20-25 river miles from TNW.
+Project waters are 1-2 river miles from RPW.
+Project waters are 10-15 aerial (straight) miles from TNW.
+Project waters are 1-2 aerial (straight) miles from RPW.
 Project waters cross or serve as state boundaries.
-Explain:
+Explain: N/A.

-Identify flow route to TNW: .
-Tributary stream order, if known:
+Identify flow route to TNW: To RPW, to Flat Shoals Creek to Chattahoochee River.
+Tributary stream order, if known: First Order.